An Honest Look at Electric Weed Burners

 2) Hozelock Weed Burner

-Hozelock is a trusted brand in the United Kingdom and best known for producing quality garden hoses and accessories.
+Hozelock is a trusted brand in the United Kingdom and is best known for producing quality garden hoses and accessories.

 They also produce garden composters, sprayers and weed control devices, including this electric weeder and a separate gas version.